Alan Davies: Radio and television

 In 1994 and 1995, Davies hosted Alan's Big One for three series on Radio 1 before appearing in Channel 4's spoof travel show One for the Road (made by Channel X in 1994/5).

-From 1997 to 2016, he played the title role in Jonathan Creek, a trick-deviser for a stage magician, with a side interest in solving crimes.
+From 1997 to 2016, he played the title role in Jonathan Creek, as a trick-deviser for a stage magician, with a side interest in solving crimes.
 Jonathan Creek won a BAFTA for Best Drama and brought Davies to mainstream attention.
-The series ran semi-regularly between 1997 and 2004; the series continued on New Year's Day 2009 with a special episode titled "The Grinning Man", which was broadcast on the BBC.
+The series ran semi-regularly between 1997 and 2004.
+On New Year's Day 2009 a special episode titled "The Grinning Man" was broadcast on the BBC.
 Further specials were aired in 2010 ("The Judas Tree") and 2013 ("The Clue of the Savant's Thumb").

 Davies co-wrote and starred in his own radio sitcom, The Alan Davies Show, in 1998.
 Cassettes of the show were produced and released by the BBC, with episodes broadcast on the digital radio station BBC7.
 He played Russell Boyd in the BBC comedy A Many Splintered Thing, also in 1998 and 2000.

 In 2001, Davies played Robert Gossage in Bob and Rose, a comedy drama about a gay man falling for a woman.
-He won the Best Actor award at the Monte Carlo TV Festival for his performance.
 He also played Jack the dog in the radio sitcom About a Dog.
-In 2003, Davies appeared as a Star in a Reasonably-Priced Car on Top Gear with a time of 1:54 in wet conditions.
+In 2003, Davies appeared as a Star in a Reasonably-Priced Car on Top Gear, with a time of 1:54 in wet conditions.
 He returned in Series 8 with 1:50.3 in dry conditions.
 During a period from the mid-1990s to 2002, Davies advertised for Abbey National.

 Davies took on a less comedic role in 2004, starring as Henry Farmer, a maverick barrister, in ITV Sunday night drama The Brief, for two series.
-Subsequent drama roles include Superintendent Mallard in Agatha Christie's Marple (ITV, 2008), as well as appearances in The Good Housekeeping Guide (BBC One, 2006), Roman Road (ITV 2004) and Hotel Babylon (BBC One, 2008).
+Subsequent drama roles include Superintendent Mallard in Agatha Christie's Marple (ITV, 2008), as well as appearances in The Good Housekeeping Guide (BBC One, 2006), Roman Road (ITV 2004), and Hotel Babylon (BBC One, 2008).

 He argued the case for John Lennon as the greatest Briton of all time on the BBC's Great Britons series in 2002.
 In 2007, Davies starred in the second episode of ITV's You Don't Know You're Born and on The Unbelievable Truth.